ABZ-Aaron/SQL-Tutorials/README.md

 # SQL Tutorials

+Hello!

-Some SQL tutorials I've been creating and posting to Twitter :)
+Here are some SQL tutorials I've been creating and posting to Twitter :)

-Below I've written a brief intro to databases.
-Following from that, there's a series of small tutorials.
+I've first written a brief intro to databases.
+Following from that, there's a series of small SQL tutorials.

+If you find any of this useful, consider supporting me at [BuyMeACoffee](https://www.buymeacoffee.com/AbzAaron) :)

 ## What is a database?